 We will discuss the different exercises you should do and the sets and reps you should target.
-We will also be giving you a sample workout schedule that you can follow.
+We will also give you a sample workout schedule you can follow.
 So if you are ready to take your bodybuilding journey to the next level, keep reading!

 Tips to Keep in Mind for Bodybuilders